Trips With Tykes

 4. Plan for car seats.

 Speaking of car seats, the biggest challenge in using Uber and Lyft with younger kids is the car seat dilemma.
-A lot of families find themselves using ridesharing to and from the airport when bringing your own car seat works logistically at least.
-But if you want to use Uber or Lyft for city touring, you can’t exactly bring a large car seat with you to then lug around all day while visiting a museum or attraction.
+A lot of families find themselves using ridesharing to and from the airport.
+Thankfully, bringing your own car seat works logistically at least for this kind of trip.
+But if you want to use Uber or Lyft for city touring, you can't exactly bring a large car seat with you to then lug around all day while visiting a museum or attraction.

 I will admit to going without a car seat on a rare occasion in an international location where car seats are not the norm (and for a short trip only), but I wouldn’t be caught dead in the United States doing that.
 Many Uber and Lyft drivers in the US will deny you a ride if you don’t have a car seat for a child of an age that requires one.
 It’s too much potential liability and they risk being ticketed for disobeying state laws.